TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 When you save this file, you should get a corresponding file `syntax/MiniJava.sdf`.
 You can also split your syntax definition over several modules in `syntax/`.
 Do only import modules that you wrote yourself.

+### Lexical Syntax

+Start with the lexical syntax definition including identifiers, integer, and simple layout.
+First, define `lexical syntax` rules.
+You can write these rules in reductive form (classic SDF2 rules):

+    lexical syntax

+    ... -> ID
+    ... -> INT
+    ... -> LAYOUT

+Alternatively, you can write them in productive form (new in SDF3):

+    lexical syntax

+    ID     = ...
+    INT    = ...
+    LAYOUT = ...

+It is not allowed to mix reductive and productive rules inside the same section.

+Second, define follow restrictions to ensure longest matches:

+    lexical restrictions

+    ID -/- ...
+    INT -/- ...

+    context-free restrictions

+    LAYOUT? -/- ...

+Finally, use rejection rules to rule out reserved words.
+Again, you can use reductive rules:

+    lexical syntax

+    ... -> ID {reject}

+Or productive rules:

+    lexical syntax

+    ID = ... {reject}